 If the Motion to Dismiss is granted by the court, you may be able to immediately file again for Chapter 13 or Chapter 7 protection.
 This means that you will start the process all over.
 You will have to go through credit counseling and a new bankruptcy petition must be prepared and filed based upon your current financial situation.
 We will generally file another Chapter 13 plan as long as we can show to the court that you are making a good-faith effort to try to repay your debts through the consolidation plan.
 We must also state a good reason why you are unable to complete the first repayment plan, and why we believe the second plan will be different.

 At The Sellers Law Firm, once you file a Chapter 13 debt consolidation plan with our office, we will make every effort to assist you in staying in that plan!
-Our Montgomery bankruptcy lawyers are experienced in handling the issues that may arise in a case.
+Our Montgomery bankruptcy lawyers and Selma bankruptcy lawyers are experienced in handling the issues that may arise in a case.
 All consultations are always free, and we can usually meet with you within 24 hours.
 Our phone lines are answered 24 hours a day!
 We have four offices located in Montgomery, Selma, Greenville, and Troy.
 You may schedule an appointment with one of our attorneys by calling or texting 334-LAWYERS (529-9377) or by using the Contact Form on our website.
 Remember that doing nothing, changes nothing so act today!